Tiny Beast, Unaligned

 How to run Weasel

 The weasel does not fight.
-Even a stiff breeze rolls one die against its 1 HP.
+Even a stiff breeze rolls against its 1 HP.
 If a player insists on combat, point at the stat block, then describe the weasel hissing dramatically and fleeing into the nearest pocket.
 As a wizard's familiar it should be dismissed back to its pocket dimension the second initiative rolls; the spell exists for a reason.
 As a non-magical pet it goes in a sleeve, a satchel, a hat.
 Anywhere but the floor of an active fight.

 Give the weasel a name and one specific bad habit nobody at the table predicts.
 Steals coins, bites the bard's earlobe, refuses to drink anything but goat's milk.
 The weasel is comic relief that earns its keep in a single tense scouting run per session.

 If the players catch the weasel, decide what it actually is before they do.
 A familiar's controller takes psychic damage when it dies, which the party's wizard will weaponize the moment they realize.
-A polymorphed scout reverts on death, leaving a tiny human corpse and a much larger problem.
+A polymorphed scout reverts on death, leaving a Tiny human corpse and a much larger problem.
 A regular weasel that was just a weasel means the party has been paranoid for two sessions, which is its own kind of payoff.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.